adityapk00/zqw-docs/docs/troubleshooting.md

 * Linux (deb): `zcash-cli stop`
 * Linux (binaries): `./zcash-cli stop` from the directory of the downloaded binaries.

-Once the rescan has been completed and the external `zcashd` node has been stopped you can continue to run ZecWallet as normal.

 ### Editing `zcash.conf`